YASH200530/codex/README.md

 # Codex

 Codex is a full-stack TypeScript project composed of a client (frontend) and server (backend).
 It includes Docker Compose configuration for local development and deployment.
-Visit the live site: https://codex-verse.vercel.app

 Key facts
 - License: MIT